 Then you’ll probably want to filter for up-and-coming bloggers, who probably rely on partnerships to monetize their site.
 To do this, adjust the Alexa Rank filter to include somewhere around 100,000 and up.

-You’ll also want to target influencers who get a good amount of unique visitor traffic each month, so set your Monthly Unique Visitor filter to 10,000-500,000 to start.
+You’ll also want to target influencers who get a good amount of time on site each month, so set your Time on Site filter to 01:00 and up to start.

 Click Update Results and your list may look similar to the one on the right.

-At this point you can further investigate the demographic breakdown of these sites or create Site Comparisons to view performance over time.
+At this point you can create Site Comparisons to view performance over time.
 Ultimately, you can confirm whether or not the influencer’s audience is the right fit for your brand.
 Then, you can start building relationships, pitching your line, and placing your product.

 For Sales and Business Development Pros: Using Site Screener for Prospecting